WilliamSaedan/Sound-Platformer/README.md

  - The player's elevation changes the pitch of the game audio

- - As more coins are collected, the game music becomes more randomized and chaotic
+ - As more worms are eaten, the game music becomes more randomized and chaotic

  - Music is auto-generated based on *JS Bach Well Tempered Clavier, No. 1 Prelude* fed through a markov chain